jetify-com/devbox/docs/app/docs/cli_reference/devbox_install.md

 # devbox install

-Start a new devbox shell and installs all packages mentioned in devbox.json in current directory ora directory specified via --config.
+Starts a new devbox shell and installs all packages mentioned in devbox.json in current directory or a directory specified via --config.

 Then exits the shell when packages are done installing.